๐Ÿค Texas History

 Moses Austin

-• Negotiated during Spanish rule, meaning his grant had to be renegotiated when Mexico gained independence—demonstrating the political instability empresarios faced
+• Negotiated during Spanish rule, meaning his grant had to be renegotiated when Mexico gained independence.
+This shows the political instability empresarios faced from the start.

 Stephen F. Austin

-• Master diplomat who worked within the Mexican system for over a decade, learning Spanish and maintaining loyalty until the 1830s
+• Master diplomat who worked within the Mexican system for over a decade, learning Spanish and maintaining loyalty to Mexico until the 1830s.

-• Shifted to revolution reluctantly, serving as commissioner to the U.S. to seek support—his evolution from loyal Mexican citizen to revolutionary reflects broader settler frustrations
+• Shifted to revolution reluctantly, eventually serving as commissioner to the U.S. to seek support.
+His evolution from loyal Mexican citizen to revolutionary reflects the broader frustrations Anglo settlers experienced as Mexico tightened control.

 Conflict and Rebellion: When Colonization Went Wrong